code4policy/modules/setup/shell.md

 # Shell

+0. **Install Sublime Text**: Download and install Sublime Text from the [Sublime Text website](https://www.sublimetext.com/download), following the instructions provided there.
+Alternatively, if you prefer a different text editor, simply install that and remember to replace `subl` in the following steps with the command specific to your chosen editor (e.g., use `code` for Visual Studio Code).
 ## macOS

 1. Ensure you are using `bash` instead of `zsh`.
 Newer macOS versions come with `zsh` as the default.
 We will switch it back to bash.